reubenharry/website/content/maths/ODEs.md

 $\newcommand{\N}{\mathbb{N}}$
 $\newcommand{\Z}{\mathbb{Z}}$

 These notes are my own summary of [Brendle](http://math.stanford.edu/~ryzhik/STANFORD/STANF63CM-20/ode-brendle)'s notes on ODEs, and Stanford Math 63.
 Definitions can be a little idiosyncratic, especially the use of higher-order functions.
-[Usual disclaimer](/maths/purposeofthesenotes) applies.

 We consider first order ordinary differential equations equations of the following form, fixing $x\_0$:
 $$